medialab/xan/docs/cmd/agg.md

     $ xan agg 'sum(n) as sum, max(replies_count) as "Max Replies"' file.csv

+This command can also be used to aggregate a selection of columns per row, instead of aggregating the whole file, when using the --cols flag.
+In which case the expression will take a single variable named `cell`, representing the value of the column currently processed.

+For instance, given the following CSV file:

+name,count1,count2
+john,3,6
+lucy,10,7

+Running the following command (notice the `cell` variable in expression):

+    $ xan agg --cols count1,count2 'sum(cell) as sum'

+Will produce the following output:

+name,count1,count2,sum
+john,3,6,9
+lucy,10,7,17

 For a quick review of the capabilities of the expression language, check out the `xan help cheatsheet` command.